-Provides deep and invigorating massage and vibration from calves all the way to the tips of the toes.
+Provides deep and invigorating massage and vibration from calves to the tips of the toes.
 Intensity can adjust.
 Can be tilted for the perfect position and optimal comfort.
 Several pre-programmed massage options.
 Removable and washable liners for easy cleaning.

 Some found a few of the settings to be uncomfortable or intense.